asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_023-Science_UI-Add_Ancillary_Data_From_OOI_Cruises.md

 Actions to ADD these ancillary data to the OOI permanent record:

-1. MIO-SU places the results in a pre-formatted OOI cruise spreadsheet, with a link to the sample collection and analysis protocols used.
+1. Operator places the results in a pre-formatted OOI cruise spreadsheet, with a link to the sample collection and analysis protocols used.
-2. MIO O&M Lead (or designee) cross-checks spreadsheet for accuracy (quality), signs off, creates action item (TR?) and sends/assigns to webmaster.
+2. Operator uses the Science UI to submit the ancillary cruise data.
-3. OOI webmaster sees opened action item/TR, and per procedure uploads to the OOI website under Configuration Management control.
+3. Cruise data is added to the data model, related to this data set.
-4. MIO O&M Lead validates (signs off) that the file has been uploaded to the correct location within the directory structure and confirms that the file can be retrieved without error.
-Then closes action item/TR in the User Interface of OOI, in this case the data documentation branch of the OOI website
+4. If an error occurs in the databse injection (wrong data type, field too long, etc.) the operator is informed of the failure along with verbage to explain the error.